 Submitted by Nigel Whitfield, 20 April 2020

 In this backstage blog, I'm going to explain more about our current process for photo approvals.
 Photos, and whether or not they're accepted, is probably that thing that people query most once they're a BLUF member, and I'll admit that it is something that, from time to time, causes problems, and a lot of soul searching.
-This post replaces an older version, but the policy has not changed, just some of the features on the site.
+This post replaces an older version, but the broad policy has not changed, just some of the features on the site.
+Updated Sept 2020, with new info and minor policy changes

 We aim, as far as possible, to be consistent the with application of photo rules, and the current mechanism is designed to do that.
 Because it's not the only way things have been done in the last 22 years, there are anomalies, and I'll explain those later, along with answers to some of the questions people have about photos.